 - Step 10 Place the cooked meatballs from the cookie tray on a plate.

 - Step 11 Scrape the juice and leavings from the cookie sheet into a large saucepan.
-Heat on medium and whisk leavings together with 2 tablespoons of olive oil, 2 tablespoons of water until you have broken up the leavings into a semi-smooth mixture.
+Heat on medium and whisk leavings with 2 tablespoons of olive oil, 2 tablespoons of water until you have broken down the leavings into a semi-smooth mixture.

 - Step 12 Slowly add the jar of sauce ingredients to the leavings into the saucepan mixture.
 Simmer on medium for 15 minutes or until it begins to reduce.
 Whisk often to make sure it doesn’t burn or stick to the bottom.